-The procedure takes approximately two hours, however the preparation before the operation and the recovery after may take several hours.
+The procedure takes approximately two hours.
+However, the preparation before the operation and the recovery afterward may take several hours.
 Patients often spend two hours in the recovery room and two to three days in the hospital after surgery.

-Total shoulder replacement can be a very successful operation, like hip and knee replacement surgeries.
-However, it is a difficult operation and the surgeon should be well-trained to perform it.
-At UCSF, we are investigating the possibility of image-guided surgeries to better identify the anatomy and bone structures of each shoulder so that we can improve the outcome of shoulder replacement surgery.
-We are investigating the possibility of doing the surgery with smaller and less traumatic approaches so that the rehabilitation can be quicker and less painful.
+Total shoulder replacement can be a very successful operation, similar to hip and knee replacement surgeries.
+However, it is a difficult operation and the surgeon should be well trained to perform it.
+At UCSF, we are investigating the possibility of image-guided surgeries to better identify the anatomy and bone structures of each shoulder, so that we can improve the outcome of shoulder replacement surgery.
+We are investigating the possibility of doing the surgery with smaller and less traumatic approaches, so that the rehabilitation can be quicker and less painful.